eTextile/soundKnit/README.md

 - For more technicals specifications you can read the [service manual](TODO)

 ### Processing
-This simple sketch allow you to send any black and white image
+This simple sketch allow you to send any black and white image [200 pixels width]

 # TODO